getdozer/dozer-docs/docs/transforming-data/scalar-functions.md

 ## Numeric

 ### `ABS()`
-Calculates the absolute value of of a number
+Returns the absolute value of a number, effectively removing any negative sign from it.

 #### Syntax
 ```sql